Passeriformes / Phylloscopidae / Phylloscopus

 Conservation

-The species is not currently globally threatened.
-It has a very large range and does not approach thresholds for vulnerable species designation.
-Population trends and specific threats have not been well documented.
+The bird is not currently globally threatened and has a very large range that does not approach the potential of being a vulnerable species.

 Source: Wikipedia · CC BY-SA 3.0